bearice/daikon/README.md

 # daikon

-Daikon is an agent keep watch docker server and write instance information into etcd
+Daikon is an agent keep watching docker server and sync instance information into etcd